Production function estimation using subjective expectations data: Production Function Estimation Using Firms' Expectations

 Whether such bias is surmountable depends on its form.
+The simplest case is when the bias term $\iota_{it}$ is uncorrelated with all observables used by the NPR estimator (i.e.,$\{y_{it}, l_{it},$ $ k_{it}, \mathbb{E}_{it}[y_{it+1}], \mathbb{E}_{it}[l_{it+1}], k_{it+1}\}$).
+In this case, the bias term operates exactly as the measurement error discussed in Section \ref{subsect:measurement_error} and consistent estimates can be recovered using the EZ-NPR estimator.

-If bias is either time-invariant or a function of observables, we show in Appendix \ref{adix:bias} that one can embed the NPR estimation algorithm in an outer iterative estimation loop to recover estimates of firms' expected productivity bias.
-If the estimates of such bias are consistent, this in turn achieves consistency of the NPR production function parameters and we indeed show in the Monte Carlo simulations of Section \ref{sect:montecarlo} that these extensions recover precise estimates.
-We are, however, unable to deploy the extended algorithm in our empirical setting since estimation of firms' bias requires a long enough panel of firms' forecast errors, which are unavailable in the data we use.\footnote{Although we have a reasonable panel for outputs and inputs, the MES subjective expectations data are two cross sections with limited longitudinal overlap}.
+In addition to this type of ``classical'' bias, we discuss in Appendix \ref{adix:bias} how the NPR estimator can be extended to withstand bias that is either time-invariant or a function of observables.
+In these cases, one can embed the NPR estimation algorithm in an outer iterative estimation loop to recover estimates of firms' expected productivity bias, which can subsequently be used to restore consistency of the NPR estimator.
+These methods require panel data on expectations which are very limited in the data of our empirical application -- we have a reasonable panel for outputs and inputs, but the MES subjective expectations data are two cross sections with limited longitudinal overlap.
+Hence, we do not pursue these extensions in the empirics.

 Another factor that undermines consistency of the NPR estimator is if the firm has imperfect knowledge of the production technology.
 In this case, deviations between the production function parameters perceived by firms and the true values create a `wedge' between expected output, the true production function evaluated at $\left(k_{it+1},\mathbb{E}_{it}[l_{it+1}]\right)$ and $g(\omega_{it})$, similar to the bias term $\iota_{it}$ of equation (\ref{eq:eprodfunct_bias}).
-This is most clear in the context of Cobb-Douglas production.
-Suppose production is Cobb-Douglas but that firms' form expectations of next-period output based on incorrect knowledge of the production technology, such that
+In Appendix \ref{adix:bias} we demonstrate an extension to the baseline NPR estimator in the presence of such imperfect knowledge when the production function is linear in parameters.
+However, similarly to the bias-robust extensions this requires a panel of firms' expectations.